ayansamanta2004/GoCarRent-fullstack/README.md

 # 📖 Overview

-GoCarRent is a **full-stack MERN car rental platform** where users can discover, book, and manage premium rental vehicles while owners can list, manage, and monitor their cars through a dedicated dashboard.
+GoCarRent is a **full-stack MERN car rental platform** where users can discover, book, and manage rental vehicles while owners can list, manage, and monitor their cars through a dedicated dashboard.

-The platform includes secure authentication, booking management, image uploads, responsive UI, and an owner management system.
+The platform provides a complete car rental workflow including **secure authentication, email OTP verification, car listing and management, date-based booking validation, mock online payments, transaction tracking, automated mock refunds, refund status tracking, email notifications, AI-powered customer support, image uploads, and owner-side booking management**.

+Users can securely register by verifying their email address through a **6-digit OTP**, browse available cars, select rental dates, complete a **mock payment**, and track their bookings and refund status from the **My Bookings** section.

+Owners can add and manage their vehicles, receive booking requests through email, and **confirm or cancel bookings** from their dashboard.
+When an owner cancels a booking that has already been paid for, GoCarRent automatically initiates a **mock refund**, updates the refund status, and notifies the customer through email.

+The project is designed with a **role-based architecture** separating customer and owner functionality while maintaining a responsive and modern user interface.

 ---